Dr. Matthew Cole

 Sprangel, J. (2009).
 A study of the direct and mediational effects of the SOAR framework, trust, and environmental management systems on chemical management services supplier performance at HAAS TCM group.
 Chair: J. Stavros.

-Chung, C. J., Cartwright, C., & Cole, M. L. (2013).
+Chung, C. J., Cartwright, C., & Cole, M. L. (in press).
 Assessing the impact of an autonomous robotics competition for STEM education.
-Manuscript submitted to Journal of STEM Education.
+Journal of STEM Education.